skylauriam/JmeterUtilityResult/README.md

 # PRECONDITIONS

 - The Jmeter execution should generate a output jtl file
-- Install the Jmeter plugin manager (please see the following guide : https://jmeter-plugins.org/wiki/PluginsManager/ )
+- Install the Jmeter plugin manager (please see the following guide : https://jmeter-plugins.org/wiki/JMeterPluginsCMD/ )
+- check if the JMeterPluginsCMD file is present under /apache-jmeter-x.x.x/bin folder

 # HOW TO USE